noudess/docs-main/Lua-for-Windows.md

 ***

-After installation, copy your lua51.dll into your eqemu root folder.
+After installation, copy your lua51.dll into your server root folder.